omokeri/nd_olsrd/lib/bmf/README_BMF.txt

 packets on "eth1", encapsulates these packets and sends the encapsulated packets on "eth0".
-Let's assume we are using the link quality extensions of OLSR, and the 2-hop path A - B - C is better (in terms of ETX) than the 1-hop path A - C. In that case host B is an MPR for host A. Host B receives the encapsulated packets of host A on its "eth0" interface, and, since it is an MPR, it decides to forward them on "eth1".
+Let's assume we are using the link quality extensions of OLSR, and the 2-hop path A - B - C is better (in terms of link cost or ETX) than the 1-hop path A - C. In that case host B is an MPR for host A. Host B receives the encapsulated packets of host A on its "eth0" interface, and, since it is an MPR, it decides to forward them on "eth1".

 In most cases, host C will receive the original, unencapsulated ping packet on its "eth0" interface before the encapsulated